fortran-gaming/battleships/README.md

 * use `iso_fortran_env`
 * use `read(..., iostat=)` to handle unexpected input
 * use escape characters instead of system calls to clear screen
+* use standrd sleep() implementation we created in scivision/fortran-sleep
+* break code up into source files for ease of devel

 Tested on compilers including: